raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_13.md

 --- /task ---

 --- task ---
 If your program employs threads, it does so only by using the `threading` library.
-Threads are managed carefully, closed cleanly and their use is clearly explained through comments in the code.
+Threads are managed carefully, closed cleanly, and their use is clearly explained through comments in the code.
 --- /task ---

 --- task ---